Ștefan Tofan

-Ștefan Ioan Tofan (born February 25, 1965) in Huși, is a former Romanian rugby union football player.
+Ștefan Ioan Tofan (born 25 February 1965 in Huși) is a former Romanian rugby union football player.
 He played as a centre.

 Club career

 Tofan played for Dinamo București during his career.

 International career

 Tofan gathered 20 caps for Romania, from his debut in 1985 to his last game in 1994.
 He scored 2 conversions during his international career, 4 points on aggregate.
 He was a member of his national side for the 1st and 2nd Rugby World Cups in 1987 and 1991 and played in 3 group matches in 1987.